andrewskaggs/lunch-tools/README.md

 ## Deployment

-The app is now configured for deployment with Docker.
-The Node server serves both API and client with supervisor configured to monitor it.
+The app is now intended to be deployed as a Docker container.
+The Node.js server is listening on port 3000 serving both API and client app.
+Supervisor is configured to monitor it.

-Docker-Compose file also provided with port 80 exposed and LUNCH_TOOLS environment variables mapped.
+Docker-Compose file also provided for local development with port 80 and environment variables mapped.